RuPaul’s Drag Race Season 10 Winner Aquaria on Victory, Vigilance, and the Vixen

 If you haven’t yet heard, honey, it is the dawning of the Age of Aquaria.
 After turning looks and stunting pretty all season long, the 22-year-old “bitch from New York City” was named America’s Next Drag Superstar by RuPaul in a tight competition that came down to the very last lip sync against finalists Eureka O’Hara and Kameron Michaels.
-This morning, we caught up with the season-ten champion to talk about the sacrifices that went into being the best of the best at such a young age, how she managed expectations despite being seen as a frontrunner, and the evolution of her relationship with The Vixen.
+This morning, we caught up with the season-ten champion to talk about the sacrifices that went into being the best of the best at such a young age, how she managed expectations despite being seen as a front-runner, and the evolution of her relationship with the Vixen.

 Congratulations!
 You’re a winner!
 How are you feeling?

 She’s a winner!
 It feels great!
 It feels like my hard work has finally paid off.
-For someone who puts as much thought into everything they do as I do and is as anal and detailed as I am, it has just been very nice to have been able to present, from top to bottom, everything that I had.
+For someone who puts as much thought into everything they do as I do, and is as anal and detailed as I am, it has just been very nice to have been able to present, from top to bottom, everything that I had.
 I gave it my all and I got it all.

 How did you feel going into last night?
 You were a pretty obvious frontrunner.